Evening movies and concerts enliven Santa Cruz County's Main Beach with free performances by popular bands and outdoor screenings of classic movies.

-Explore rugged coastline, majestic redwoods, and trails to secret beaches on your next hike.
+Explore rugged coastline, majestic redwoods, and trails to secret beaches.

-Santa Cruz is the perfect place for scenic drive.
-See which ones made our favorite list.
+Santa Cruz is the perfect place for scenic drives.

 Rest easy: Santa Cruz County lodging options are as varied as their settings.
 Charming inns, seaside resorts, full-service and boutique hotels, welcoming vacation rentals, friendly motels, and rustic campgrounds promise a variety of choices for every budget and lifestyle.
 Looking for a romantic bed and breakfast or a place for RV camping?
 You'll find it in Santa Cruz County.

 The quaint town of Aptos combines the redwoods and the sea in one idyllic setting, from Nisene Marks State Park to Seacliff State Beach.